TusKANNy/seismic/docs/Installation.md

 For Splade on MSMarco, good choices are `--n-postings 3500`, `--summary-energy 0.4`, and `--centroid-fraction 0.1`.

-The following command can be used to create a Seismic index serialized in the file `splade.bin.3500.seismic`:
+The following command can be used to create a Seismic index serialized in the file `documents.bin.seismic`:

 ```bash
 ./target/release/build_inverted_index -i splade.bin -o splade.bin.3500_0.4_0.1 --centroid-fraction 0.1 --summary-energy 0.4 --n-postings 3500